 Platys Gialos (Mykonos)

-Located on the southern side of the island, Platys Gialos is a gorgeous beach lined with tons of restaurants, beach cabanas, and luxury hotels.
+Located on the southern side of the island - also known as the caldera side of the island, Platys Gialos is a gorgeous sandy beach lined with tons of restaurants, beach cabanas, and luxury hotels.
 Surrounded by hills, it remains protected from the strong winds, and offers full-scale facilities for water skiing, jet skiing, banana boats, and all kinds of other water activities.

 Paradise Beach (Mykonos)

 There's no sugar coating this one - if you want to spend an afternoon partying like it’s spring break gone wild, complete with dancing on tables and spraying champagne bottles - Tropicana is world famous for its high-energy rowdy atmosphere.
-Soak up the rays on one of the sunbeds at Paradise Beach and have a few drinks before the party heats up at 4pm.
+Soak up the rays on one of the sun beds at Paradise Beach and have a few drinks before the beach party heats up at 4pm.

 See The Ruins At Akrotiri (Santorini)